vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Small steps today, a better tomorrow."
 > 1. "It does not matter how slowly you go as long as you do not stop." - Confucius
 > 1. "Imagination is the beginning of creation.
 You imagine what you desire, you will what you imagine, and at last you create what you will." - George Bernard Shaw
-> 1. "You don't have to control your thoughts.
+> 1. "You Do not have to control your thoughts.
 You just have to stop letting them control you." - Dan Millman
 > 1. "The only person you should try to be better than is the person you were yesterday." - Anonymous
 > 1. "Hope is the light that guides us through the darkness." - Desmond Tutu
 > 1. "You are stronger than you seem, braver than you believe, and smarter than you think." - Christopher Robin
-> 1. "You miss 100% of the shots you don't take." - Wayne Gretzky
+> 1. "You miss 100% of the shots you Do not take." - Wayne Gretzky
 > 1. "Keep shining, because the right people will be blinded by your light."
-> 1. "You don't have to be perfect to start, but you have to start to be perfect."
+> 1. "You Do not have to be perfect to start, but you have to start to be perfect."
 > 1. "Do something wonderful; people may imitate it." - Albert Schweitzer
 > 1. "You are never too young to lead and never too old to learn."
 > 1. "The best is yet to come." - Robert Browning